rbisdorff/Digraph3/docSphinx/tutorial.rst

 The iterated *NetFlows* ranking and its *dual*, the iterated *NetFlows* ordering, do not usually deliver both the same result (:numref:`iteratedNetFlowsRanking` Lines 18 and 26).
 With our example outranking digraph *g* for instance, it is the *ordering-by-choosing* result that obtains a slightly better correlation with the given outranking digraph *g* (+0.751), a result that is also slightly better than *Kohler*'s original result (+0.747, see :numref:`KohlerRanking` Line 8).

 With different *ranking-by-choosing* and *ordering-by-choosing* results, it may be useful to *fuse* now, similar to what we have done before with *Kemeny*'s and *Slaters*'s optimal rankings (see :numref:`KemenyRankingsFusion` and :numref:`SlaterRankingsFusion`), both, the iterated *NetFlows* ranking and ordering into a partial ranking.
-But we are hence back to the practical problem of what linear ranking should we eventually adaopt ?
+But we are hence back to the practical problem of what linear ranking should we eventually retain ?

 Let us finally mention a Last interesting *ranking-by-choosing* approach.